KothaiKumar/Ex-No-5-Creating-Triggers-using-PL-SQL/EX5.md

 ### Result:
-Thus, a trigger is created using PL/SQL.
+Thus, a trigger is created using PL/SQL successfully.